 Jesus was talking about ministering to the needs of others through hospitality.

-In June of 2000, the Lord called Yvonne and me to a new season of ministry, and brought us to Virginia Beach to reach young single servicemen and women for Jesus Christ.
-We originally thought we would pattern our ministry after The Port O’ Call in California, the servicemen’s center where Yvonne and I met, and where I invited Jesus Christ into my life.
-They had a building, hosts and hostesses, and a ministry large enough to reach many of the thousands of servicemen and women stationed in the San Francisco area.
+In June of 2000, the Lord called Yvonne and me to a new season of ministry.
+He brought us to Virginia Beach to reach young single servicemen and women for Jesus Christ.
+We originally thought we would pattern our ministry after The Port O’ Call in California.
+That was the servicemen’s center where Yvonne and I met, and where I invited Jesus Christ into my life.
+They had a building, and many hosts and hostesses.
+It was a ministry large enough to reach hundreds of the servicemen and women stationed in the San Francisco area.

-But one day while I was praying about where to look for a building, God spoke to my heart and said, “I don’t want you to look for a building; I want you to minister in your home.”
+One day while praying about where to look for a building, God spoke to my heart.
+He said, “I don’t want you to look for a building; I want you to minister in your home.”

 I was surprised and asked, “Why, Lord?
 We could get so many more people into a different building.
 We can only fit about 20 people, at the most, into our home!”